Court Yard Hounds

-Court Yard Hounds were an American country music and folk duo, founded by sisters Martie Maguire and Emily Robison.
+Court Yard Hounds were an American country music and folk duo, founded by sisters Martie Maguire and Emily Strayer.
 They, along with Natalie Maines, make up The Chicks, formerly the Dixie Chicks.
 The sisters decided to record a side project under a different name.
-Court Yard Hounds, featuring Robison for the first time as lead vocalist, released a debut album for Columbia Records, the same label for which the Dixie Chicks has recorded, on May 4, 2010.
+Court Yard Hounds, featuring Strayer for the first time as lead vocalist, released a debut album for Columbia Records, the same label for which the Dixie Chicks has recorded, on May 4, 2010.
 The album debuted at No. 7 on the Billboard 200 chart, initially selling 61,000 copies.
 It has sold approximately 825,000 copies in the United States.